 - water + salt (free ingredients)

 While I’ve waxed poetic about the actual dough, another star of the show?
 Brown butter.
-Which if we’re being perfectly honest, is always the star of the show thanks to it’s irresistibly nutty, delicious taste.
-(Oh, and if you know anything bout you know, I LOVE brown butter, see here, here, here.)
-Similar to a lot of my five ingredient recipes, the brown butter serves double duty for maximum flavor.
+Which if we’re being perfectly honest, is always the star of the show thanks to its irresistibly nutty, delicious taste.
+(We’re big fans of brown butter, example here, here, here.)
+Similar to a lot of my five-ingredient recipes, the brown butter serves double duty for maximum flavor.
 First, as the “glue” that sticks the cinnamon and sugar to the dough, and second as the prominent flavor in the glaze.

 Which brings us to…